taddieken95/taddieken95.github.io/README.md

 ## "Who's in charge here?"

 Well, *nobody*, really.
-However, if you're interested to learn more about the admins of this repository, feel free to visit **About the Admins**.
+However, if you're interested to learn more about the admins of this repository, feel free to visit [Admin Information](https://github.com/taddieken95/The-Tech-Writers-Almanac/blob/master/Admin%20Information.md "Admin Information").
 That being said, we want to stress the importance we place on maintaining a singular plane, rather than a chain of command.
 This repository serves as a means for ***all voices***, and we will never prioritize one author over another.